markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## Refresh(Object Response)
-Refreshes the `RedditOAuthToken` propertes when a token refresh has been perfomed.
-The response will be either a `system.uri` or a `Microsoft.PowerShell.Commands.WebResponseObject` shapped object.
-Depending on the grant flow used, the refreshed Access Toekn will be provided in a JSON response or in the fragment part of a URI.
+Refreshes the `RedditOAuthToken` properties when a token refresh has been performed.
+The response will be either a `system.uri` or a `Microsoft.PowerShell.Commands.WebResponseObject` shaped object.
+Depending on the grant flow used, the refreshed Access Token will be provided in a JSON response or in the fragment part of a URI.

 ```yaml
 Name: Refresh